oerp-odoo/oerp-odoo/sale_extra_statuses/README.rst

   when Incoming Shipments have two steps (input+stock).
 * Done (If all stock is received to warehouse).

+Delivery Progress:

+* Empty if no related delivery orders (pickings).
+* Percentage how many delivery orders are completed out of total ( that are delivering to customer).

 Production Progress:

 * Empty if no related manufacturing orders.